4d/docs/website/translated_docs/es/Concepts/dt_object.md

 (2)When exposed as text in the debugger or exported to JSON, picture object properties print "[object Picture]".

-**Warning:** Keep in mind that attribute names differentiate between upper and lower case.
+**Atención:** recuerde que los nombres de atributos diferencian entre mayúsculas y minúsculas.

 You manage Object type variables, fields or expressions using the [object notation](dt_object.md#syntax-basics) or the classic commands available in the **Objects (Language)** theme.
 Note that specific commands of the **Queries** theme such as `QUERY BY ATTRIBUTE`, `QUERY SELECTION BY ATTRIBUTE`, or `ORDER BY ATTRIBUTE` can be used to carry out processing on object fields.

-Each property value accessed through the object notation is considered an expression.
+Cada valor de propiedad al que se accede a través de la notación de objeto se considera una expresión.
 You can use such values wherever 4D expressions are expected:

 - in 4D code, either written in the methods (Method editor) or externalized (formulas, 4D tags files processed by `PROCESS 4D TAGS` or the Web Server, export files, 4D Write Pro documents...),
 - in the Expression areas of the Debugger and the Runtime explorer,